-On September 6, 2018, the Company announced that its wholly-owned subsidiary, Acreage Pharms, closed a \$25,000,000 debt financing arrangement with an interest rate at prime plus 2% (the "Financing") with ATB Financial ("ATB").
-The Financing will be used to accelerate the construction of its Phase III cannabis cultivation facility (the "Expansion Plan") at Acreage Pharms.
+On September 6, 2018, the Company announced that its wholly-owned subsidiary, Acreage Pharms, closed a \$25 million debt financing arrangement with an interest rate at prime plus 2% (the "Financing") with ATB Financial ("ATB").
+The Financing has been used to accelerate the construction of its Phase III cannabis cultivation facility (the "Expansion Plan") at Acreage Pharms.
 The Expansion Plan will add a total of 90,000 square feet of production capacity to Acreage Pharms.
-The 90,000 square foot Phase III expansion is well underway and has a target completion date of Q1 2019.
+The 90,000 square foot Phase III expansion is well underway and has a target completion date of fall of this year.